AdguardTeam/AdguardKnowledgeBase/05.android/06.solving-problems/09.background-work/docs.en.md

    <img src="https://raw.githubusercontent.com/TheHasagi/AdguardKnowledgeBase/master/pages/05.android/06.solving-problems/09.background-work/Images/HUAWEILOCK.jpg" width="300">

+   Also, don't forget to follow these steps:

+- Phone settings > Advanced Settings > Battery manager > Power plan is set to Performance
+- Phone Settings > Advanced Settings > Battery Manager > Protected apps – check for your app as Protected
+- Phone Settings > Apps > Your app > Battery > Power-intensive prompt [x] and Keep running after screen off [x]
+- Phone settings > Apps > Advanced (At the bottom) > Ignore optimisations > Press Allowed > All apps > Find your app on the list and set to Allow

+#### Huawei P9 Plus:

+Phone settings > Apps > Settings > Special access > Ignore battery optimisation > select allow for your app.

+#### Huawei P20:

+Phone settings > Battery > App launch and then set your app to “Manage manually” and make sure everything is turned on.

+#### Huawei Honor 9 Lite and Huawei Mate 9 Pro:

+Phone settings > Battery > Launch and then set your app to “Manage manually” and make sure everything is turned on.

+   <a id="Meizu"></a>

+ ## Meizu

+Meizu is probably on par with Huawei and Xiaomi in their approach to background process limitations, but they get a better rank probably just because those devices are not that common on the market and thus do not cause such a pain to the developers as the aforementioned.

+Adjust your settings:

+- Device Settings > Advanced Settings > Battery manager > Power plan set to Performance
+- Device Settings > Advanced Settings > Battery Manager > Protected apps – check your app as Protected
+- Enable Device Settings > Apps > your app > Battery > Power-intensive prompt and Keep running after screen off

+   <a id="Nokia"></a>

+ ## Nokia

+ Nokia on Android O and P kills any background process including sleep tracking (or any other sport tracking) after 20 minutes if the screen is off.
+Also when killed all alarms are stopped which renders for example any alarm clock apps useless.

+ Solution for users
+To fix this issue, please do the following:

+- Go to Phone settings > Apps > See all apps.
+- Tap on the right top corner menu > Show system.
+- Find Power saver app in the list, select it and Force close.
+It will remain stopped until the next restart.
+- From now on, background apps should work normally and use the standard Android battery optimizations.

+Still 3rd party alarm clocks or any task scheduling of foreground tasks at a particular time won’t work.
+We do not have any solution for this at the moment UPDATE: in our preliminary tests it seems that force stopping or uninstalling the Power saver app also fixes alarms and starting of foreground services.

+#### Nokia 1 (Android Go)

+Uninstall the com.evenwell.emm package via the following adb commands:

+adb shell
+pm uninstall --user 0 com.evenwell.emm

+#### Other Nokia models

+Uninstall the com.evenwell.powersaving.g3 package via the following adb commands:

+adb shell
+pm uninstall --user 0 com.evenwell.powersaving.g3

    <a id="Oneplus"></a>

  ## Oneplus
 Devices with OxygenOS on board are the most problematic, with its OS-sepcific cache cleaning and free RAM, including OS optimization.
 In addition, OxygenOS can interrupt the application's work if you do not use it for a while.
 To avoid these unwanted consequences, follow these steps:

  - Go to Settings